An industry veteran of 16 years, Nick has held senior positions within a variety of leading international hotel brands.

 Your properties are in some great locations can you let us know what may be next

 We are looking at key cities across Europe and we focus on putting our flag in central locations.
-Our next openings are in the Spanish coastal city of Malaga and the Welsh capital, Cardiff which we plan to open later this year.
+Our next openings are in the Spanish coastal city of Malaga.
+We are also progressing on projects in Cardiff, which we plan to open later this year.
 We are also progressing on projects in Madrid, Paris CDG, Dublin, Cambridge, Oxford, Derby, Zurich, Tel Aviv, Malta and Gozo to name but a few.
 It is an exciting time for us as we have a strong pipeline of hotels and a variety of destinations!

 Do you have any exciting developments at HQ or property level to share with us